 “It is my great honour to welcome the Honourable Sandra Chapnik to Ryerson’s academic community – we are privileged to have her act as a resource and advocate for the university’s application of a Juris Doctor program,” said Michael Benarroch, provost and vice-president, academic.
 “Students in Criminology and Business will also have the opportunity to attend a guest lecture with Sandra in the fall and winter terms of the 2017-18 academic year.”

 Prior to her judicial career, Chapnik was appointed to several governmental tribunals as an adjudicator, including the Rent Review Commission, the Education Relations Commission, the Worker’s Compensation Appeals Tribunal, and later, the Pension Appeals Board of Canada.
-She also took an active role in the governance and administration of law in Ontario, serving as an executive member of the Canadian and Ontario Bar Associations, president of the Women’s Law Association, a bar admission course instructor, president of the Osgoode Hall Law School Alumni Association, and a bencher of the Law Society of Upper Canada.
+She also took an active role in the governance and administration of law in Ontario, serving as an executive member of the Canadian and Ontario Bar Associations, president of the Women’s Law Association, a bar admission course instructor, president of the Osgoode Hall Law School Alumni Association, and a bencher of the Law Society of Ontario.
 In these capacities, Chapnik helped establish priorities and initiatives to move these organizations forward, including the development of comprehensive reports on co-operative legal education in Ontario law schools, mandatory drug testing in the workplace and Osgoode Hall Law School’s mature student program.

 Chapnik’s contributions to the legal and broader community reflect her special interests in women’s and human rights, access to justice and education.
 For example, she helped organize and plan two conferences for lawyers and judges titled Combating Hatred in the 21st Century, a first of its kind.
 She also established a bursary at Osgoode Hall Law School for mature students in need of financial assistance and a Women-Law Award for women who have entered law school after having been out in the workforce.
 Her volunteer and charity work focuses on social justice issues and on providing education for young persons from various disadvantaged backgrounds and countries.